pmjones/adr/IMPLEMENTATION.md

 # Implementation Notes

 _Action Domain Responder_ is a user interface pattern.
 It is not an entire application architecture in itself.
-With that in mind, this section describes other components, collaborations, and patterns which might be used in conjunction with ADR within an application architecture, along with notes and suggestions from ADR implementors.
+With that in mind, this section describes other components, collaborations, and patterns that might be used in conjunction with ADR within an application architecture, along with notes and suggestions from ADR implementors.

 ## Action

-The key heuristic of the _Action_ is it should contain almost no logic at all.
-It collects input from the HTTP request, passes that input to the _Domain_, then hands control over to the _Responder_.
+The key heuristic of the _Action_ is that its responsibilities are very limited.
+It collects input from the HTTP Request, passes that input to the _Domain_, then hands control over to the _Responder_.

 The _Action_ is intentionally very spare.
 Handle any business logic in the _Domain_ and any presentation logic in the _Responder_.

-The only exception here is the _Action_ may provide default values for user inputs when they are not present in the HTTP request; this is easily handled via ternaries rather than if/then blocks.
+As a rule of thumb, if an _Action_ contains any if/then blocks, try/catch blocks, loops, etc., then the _Action_ is doing too much.
+The only exception here is that the _Action_ may provide default values for user inputs when they are not present in the HTTP Request; this is easily handled via ternaries rather than if/then blocks.

 ### How Should the _Action_ Receive the HTTP Request?

 The HTTP Request might be injected into the _Action_ constructor, or it might be passed as a method argument invoking the _Action_ logic.
-Each is a valid way to pass the HTTP request, with its own tradeoffs.
+Each is a valid way to pass the HTTP Request, and each has its own tradeoffs.

 ### Should the _Action_ Validate Input?

 A **user interface** component should not perform **domain logic** input validations.

 It is better to pass the user input to the _Domain_, and let the domain logic perform the validation.
-The _Domain_ can report back if the inputs are invalid, perhaps with domain-specific messages.
+The _Domain_ can then report back if the inputs are invalid, perhaps with domain-specific messages.

 ### Can the _Action_ Build a DTO as the Domain Input?